meenakshipolepeddi/test_rails/README.md

 	Based on that idea I did my research and tried to build the application.
 	In an attempt to keep it simple, I did not create multiple tables.
 I was trying to limit the complexity of the design.

 If you were given another day to work on this, how would you spend it?
 What if you were given a month?
+	Mostly if given another day, I would prioritize the date pickers.
+At the moment the application browser specifc and works best on Google Chrome.
 	1. Better database design to allow for complexities such as
 		a. multiple clock ins at the same time
 		b. user duplication